 Science & Pipeline

 PAH is characterized by a thickening of the pulmonary vasculature, leading to restricted blood flow and elevated blood pressure within the pulmonary vessels.
 To compensate, the heart must work harder to push blood through the pulmonary arteries.
-As the disease progresses, the right ventricle of the heart eventually fails.

-Sotatercept is an investigational therapy that is not approved for any use in any country.
+Sotatercept, which is part of a licensing agreement with Bristol Myers Squibb, is an investigational therapy that is not approved for any use in any country.

 |Pulmonary Arterial Hypertension|